Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/4-Experiment-3/_index.md

 **24.** Expand the **Shown main.py content** step dropdown, you might now notice that default value of *n* has turned into 7.

 ![00021](/images/13/4/00012.svg?featherlight=false&width=100pc)

+In this experiment, you see that the **Require branches to be up to date before merging** rule forces the person-b branch to be synced with the *main* branch before merging.
+This can lead to a scenario where one merge blocks others.
+For instance, imagine 100 pull requests, all with passing CI checks, ready to be merged into main.
+If one pull request merges first, the others will have to wait.
+Additionally, any pull request could fail later when rerun against the newly updated main *branch*.
+In the worst case, a single pull request might have to wait for 99 others to merge first before it can be integrated.